yvoronoy/m2install/README.md

 DB_PASSWORD=dbpassword
 ```

-When you first run m2install script, it will show wizzard which prompt to save the config file in your home directory.
+When you first run m2install script, it shows wizard which prompts to save the config file to your home directory.

-m2install using fallback mechanism to find config files recursive from home directory to current directory.
+m2install uses fallback mechanism to find config files recursively from home directory to current directory.
-For example if you want install magento to directory
+For example if you want to install magento to directory
 ~/www/m2/ga/magento2ee

-you can override config file which placed in your home directory.
+you can override config file which is placed in your home directory.
 ```
 ~/.m2install.conf
 ~/www/.m2install.conf